Asana Content Calendar: Workflows and Automations (2026)

 Is Asana The Only Content Calendar Tool?

-There are many tools to use for your content calendar.
+There are many tools for managing a content calendar.
 We wrote about how to set up a content calendar with Trello and how to set up a content calendar with Airtable.
-Another great tool is Asana.
-Asana is a project management tool that has all the needed components for a great content calendar.
+Asana is a project management platform with all the components for a strong content calendar, and its 2026 feature set makes it particularly suited to teams that need structured workflows with built-in approvals.

 - Collaboration tools including tasks, subtasks, task owners, due dates, comments, and @mentions

-- Task templates for standardized content workflows and ways to templatize tasks
+- Task templates (Starter plan) for standardized content workflows across content types

-- Performance reporting to assess process performance and identify bottlenecks
+- Dashboards and reporting to assess process performance and identify bottlenecks

 How to Set Up Your Asana Editorial Content Calendar